|Nutrition Facts (per serving)|

-If you don't like the usual texture of tofu, you may find that you enjoy crispy deep-fried tofu.
-For non-vegetarians, the texture will be more meat-like.
+If you don't like the usual texture of tofu, you may enjoy crispy deep-fried tofu.
+For nonvegetarians, the texture will be more meat-like.
 The frying will give it extra flavor as well.
-If you are eating gluten-free, ensure you are using gluten-free cornstarch.
+If you are on a gluten-free diet, make sure you use a gluten-free cornstarch.
 If that's not a concern, flour is a suitable substitute for cornstarch.

-It's best to use firm or extra-firm tofu for deep-frying, not the soft silken tofu.
+It's best to use firm or extra-firm tofu for deep-frying, not soft silken tofu.
 Firm tofu will hold its shape and brown better when fried.

-The recipe directions use a wok as suggested in the recipe directions, it will require less oil for deep frying (due to the sloped sides) than a traditional flat frying pan.
+If you use a wok as suggested in the recipe directions, it will require less oil for deep-frying (due to the sloped sides) than a traditional flat frying pan.
 You could also use a deep-fryer.
 Adjust the amount of oil used so there are 2 inches of oil as measured at the deepest part of the wok, pan, or deep-fryer.